8 Better Alternatives to Payday Loans

-Understanding the Real Cost of Quick Cash
+Understanding the Real Cost of Payday Loans

 Think of personal loans as the sensible cousin in the lending family.
-They give you what short-term loans can't – time and reasonable rates.
+They give you what payday loans can't – time and reasonable rates.
 With APRs typically ranging from 6% to 36%, you're looking at manageable monthly payments spread over months or years, not weeks.

-Credit Union PALs: Community-Based Support
+Credit Union PALs: The Original Payday Alternative

 Installment Options: Structured Relief